 Also state parks may be governed by their own rules, but I have never read anything about seashells and collecting them.
 To be safe, always check the rules for the specific park before you visit.

 The Bahama Starfish and Queen Conch are always prohibited, unless the Queen conch shell is already empty.
 It’s unlikely you would find this shell just sitting on the beach!
+I’ve seen video from the Bahamas where people dive down and collect the queen conchs to pull the meat out and eat.
+Conch is something served in restaurants where tropical type fare is eaten.

 Don’t Plan to Make Money From Seashells